Rozapz/Credit_Risk_Analysis/README.md

 |   f1  |    0.02     |    0.02     |    0.01     |    0.02     |    0.06     |    0.16     |
 |   precision  |    0.01    |    0.01     |    0.01     |    0.01     |    0.03     |    0.09     |

 As it can be seen, the classifyer method are berforming better than linear regression methods in this study.
-We can recommend using Easy Ensemble classifyer method as it has a very good f1 and accuracy score.
+But still when we look at the hig risk prediction we can see that the models are not performing very well.
+These model can not predecict the high risk cases very well and they will have false postive cases for high risk cases in these models.